Quick Guide for New Students

 All official communication will go to your student email account.
 Check email daily, including while school is in session and over breaks for important information.

 Before you access your email, you must change your password and create security questions.
 Watch the video below for step-by-step instructions.

 D2L is the online learning platform that is used for all courses.
 D2L is where you will find your course syllabus, assignments, grades, and much more.
 You need to be logged into your student Google account to access D2L.
 You will be able to access a course in D2L beginning on the first day of class.
 It is recommended that you complete the ‘Learning D2L for Students’ orientation, found in D2L, before starting your courses.
 For assistance with D2L, go to the Distance Learning Support page.

 Westmoreland has an online store, called eCampus, where students purchase their textbooks and a College Store on campus, where students can get other class materials and apparel.
 Financial aid can be used at both stores.
-More information can be found here.
+More information

 Books purchased through eCampus can be shipped to Youngwood and any of the Education Centers, or they can be shipped directly to a student's home.

 The College Store is a physical store at the Youngwood campus where college apparel, supplies, and course materials (other than textbooks) can be purchased.
 Materials can be ordered online or purchased in the store.